Installing cycle parking for your employees is a win-win scenario. They get somewhere secure for their bikes, you save money.

-Signing up to Cyclescheme is a key first step in being a cycle-friendly employer.
-Staff need bikes to ride to work; Cyclescheme makes them much more affordable.
-But it doesn’t end there.
-If your employees are to ride to work, they need somewhere safe to lock up their bikes when they get there.
-Railings and drainpipes aren’t good enough.
-Proper cycle parking is required.
-Quite apart from its practical use, it makes a statement: cyclists are welcome here
+If your employees choose to ride a bike to work, they need somewhere safe to store it when they arrive.
+Railings and drainpipes aren’t good enough - proper cycle parking is required.
+Quite apart from its practical use, it makes a statement: cyclists are welcome here.
+It’s also a major tick on Cycling UK’s Cycle Friendly Employer accreditation.

-Installing cycle parking isn’t simply about altruism.
-Cycle commuting employees save you money.
-They don’t need expensive car parking spaces, which can cost over £2,000 per year each.
-Cycle commuters are healthier and take less time off sick – an average of two days a year fewer, saving you that much sick pay.
-Cycle commuters are also less likely to be late for work and tend to be more awake and more motivated when they arrive.
+Installing cycle parking isn’t a waste of business cash, because employees commuting by bike actually save you money.
+They’ll no longer need those expensive car parking spaces, and cyclists tend to be healthier, taking less time off sick – an average of two days a year fewer.
+Cycle commuters are also less likely to be late for work and will be more awake and more motivated when they arrive.

-Compare that against the small cost of cycle parking.
+Compare these benefits against the small cost of cycle parking.
 A single Sheffield stand – the classic rectangular hoop that provides parking for two bikes – can cost as little as £30 if you do the installation.
-Other solutions are more expensive but still excellent value on a per-bike-commuter basis.
+Other solutions are more expensive, but still provide excellent value on a per-bike-commuter basis.

-- Convenient location.
+Convenient location.
 As close as possible to the main entrance.
-If it’s a long walk from the bike park into work, employees will use railings closer to the entrance or choose alternative transport.
+If it’s a long walk from the bike park into work, employees are more likely to choose alternative transport.

-- Visible.
-Well lit and in clear view of employees, the public, or CCTV, so that potential thieves can’t work uninterrupted.
+Visible.
+Well-lit and in clear view of other employees, the public, or CCTV, so that potential thieves can’t work uninterrupted.

 If there’s space available indoors you could reallocate some of that to cycle parking.
 The floor needs to be easy to keep clean.
 Ideally, the bikes won’t have to go through more than one door – to which the cyclists will need a key, key card, or door code.
 Any steps or stairs will need wheeling ramps.
 These look a bit like metal guttering and enable bikes to be pushed up and down steps rather than carried.